Smart Fortwo: Cabriolet (A453) (2016–2024)

 In 2015, Smart announced a cabriolet version of the Smart Fortwo at the 2015 Frankfurt Motor Show.
 The smart fortwo cabrio launched globally in 2016.
 Cabrio models received additional safety cell reinforcements to compensate for the roof openings, including torsional bulkheads beneath the car, a crossbar behind the passenger seats (sometimes referred to as a basket handle), and additional reinforcement of the A-pillars.
 Smart claims the standard power soft top will open or close in 12 seconds, and can be operated at any speed.
 At market launch, 5 soft top colors were offered; black, red, grey, beige and brown.
 Grey, beige and brown tops were marketed as BRABUS tailor made soft tops.

 The smart fortwo cabrio featured removable roof bars that stow into an integrated storage space in the fortwo's rear tailgate.
 When removed, these roof bars allowed for an open-air driving experience.
 The fortwo's roof bars were not integrated into the safety structure of the car, and only housed the guide rails for the soft top to close.

 Smart EQ rebrand (2018–2024)

 Smart announced in March 2018 that electric versions of the smart fortwo would be branded as the smart EQ fortwo.
 This change was to further align with the upcoming Mercedes EQ brand in which all Mercedes-Benz produced electric vehicles would receive EQ branding.
 The rebranding occurred for global March 2018 production, or Model Year 2018.5 in the United States & Canada.
 Both the coupe and cabrio electric drive models lost the electric drive badges front and rear and received smart EQ fortwo badges in their place, and received updated graphics in the optional smart Media-System.

 Facelift (2019–2024)

-In autumn 2019, a facelift model was announced to be available with electric drive beginning in 2020.
+In the fourth quarter of 2019, a facelift model was announced to be available with electric drive beginning in 2020.
 Tech specs remained the same.